LHSang6403/Flutter-Weather-App/README.md

 # Note
 - I hid my api key by using .env variable, so if you clone my project it's actually can't fetch data.
 You must you your api service
-- I only built on my iOS device, i will try on android platform if posible
+- I only built on my iOS device, i will try on Android platform if posible

 # Illustration